wp-plugins/relevanssi/readme.txt

 is stricly an advanced hacker option for those people who're used to using filters and MySQL WHERE clauses and it is possible to break the search results completely by doing something wrong here.

+= Direct access to query engine =
+Relevanssi can't be used in any situation, because it checks the presence of search with the `is_search()` function.
+This causes some unfortunate limitations and reduces the general usability of the plugin.

+You can now access the query engine directly.
+There's a new function `relevanssi_do_query()`, which can be used to do search queries just about anywhere.
+The function takes a WP_Query object as a parameter, so you need to store all the search parameters in the object (for example, put the search terms in `$your_query_object->query_vars['s']`).
+Then just pass the WP_Query object to Relevanssi with `relevanssi_do_query($your_wp_query_object);`.

+Relevanssi will process the query and insert the found posts as `$your_query_object->posts`.
+The query object is passed as reference and modified directly, so there's no return value.
+The posts array will contain all results that are found.

 = Sorting search results =